wp-plugins/event-commerce-wp-event-calendar/readme.txt

 == Installation ==

 1) Copy/Upload 'evntgen-scbooking' folder to the '/wp-content/plugins/' directory
-2) Activate 'Event-Calendar Wordpress event commerce' form wp plugin option in admin area
+2) Activate 'EventCommerce WP Event Calendar' form wp plugin option in admin area
 3) Plugin will appear in the menu bar of WP Dashboard
 4) create venue/sponsors/organizer/events for booking.
 5) please save primary menu if no rooms gallery or booking calendar is showing.